X0x1RG9f/Trading/README.md

 # Trading alerts using Ichimoku Clouds indicator

-## Disclaimers
- - Script is intented for alerting only and has no vocation to be used in order to decide what and when to LONG or SHORT actions on markets.
- - Alerts have then to be studied on a case by case basis in order to ensure risk / benefice ratio is worth trying.

-## Licensing
- - &copy; Copyright Ludovic COURGNAUD 2020.
-All Rights Reserved.
- - Permission is granted for personal and Academic use only.
- - Code or portions of code may not be copied or used without appropriate credit given to author.

 ## Description
 Automatic EMAIL alerts based on Ichimoku Clouds.
 For all markets, score (%) is then processed, based on the following conditions:
  -  Price position with Cloud [Under - Above]